-Unit summary This unit provides knowledge and understanding of how children and young people develop from birth to seven years.
-The unit also explores actions which should be taken when differences in development are identified, and the potential effects of transitions on young children's development.
-Assessment This unit is internally assessed using an externally set and internally marked assessment of learning.
-Mandatory Achieved/not yet achieved Level 5 6 credits 40 GLH

-Learning outcomes (LOs) The learner will: Assessment criteria (AC) The learner can: 1.
-Understand the pattern of development that would normally be expected for children from birth to seven years Output Description: 1.1 Explain the sequence and rate of each aspect of development that would normally be expected in children from birth to seven years, to include: cognitive speech, language and communication literacy and numeracy physical emotional, including self-regulation social neurological and brain development 1.2 Analyse the difference between sequence of development and rate of development and why the distinction is important 1.3 Analyse the reasons why children's development may not follow the pattern normally expected, appreciating that children are likely to have different levels of prior experience and knowledge.
-The curriculum should take account of this prior knowledge and be planned accordingly and pedagogical approaches to teaching may need to be adapted because of this (adaptive pedagogy) 1.4 Analyse the importance to children's holistic development of: speech, language and communication personal, social and emotional development; crucial for babies and children to lead healthy and happy lives and fundamental to cognitive development physical development Understand the factors that impact on children's development 2.1 Analyse how children's development is influenced by a range of personal factors2.2 Analyse how children's development is influenced by a range of external factors
+\mathcal{W} Unit summary to 7 years.
+The un it also exp lores actions s which should b e taken when different of the second se people develop from birth ences in development are i's development.
+This unit is interna ally assess sed using an externally set a nd internally marked d assessment of learning.
+Mandatory ed/not yet Level 5 6 credits 40 GLH - Learning outcom (LOs) The learner will: es Assessme The learner ca nt criteria (AC) an: Understand the of development would normally l expected for chi from birth to 7 ye that be Idren 1.1 Explain the sequence and rate of each aspect of development that would normally be expected in children from birth to 7 years to include: cognitive speech, language and communication literacy and numeracy physical emotional, including self-regulation social neurological and brain development m birth to 7 years to of deve 1.3 Analyse pattern have di curricul planned e the reasons wh normally expect ifferent levels of um should take d accordingly an y the distinction is in y children's develop ed, appreciating that prior experience and account of this prior pment may not follow the at children are likely to d knowledge.
+The r knowledge and be oaches to teaching may personal, social and emotional development crucial for babies and children to lead healthy and happy lives and fundamental to cognitive development physical development 2.1 Analyse how children's development is influenced by a range of personal factors 2.2 Analyse how children's development is influenced by a range of external factors